KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 This step does the following:

 #.
 Find single-copy marker genes in the input contigs with HMMER
 #.
-Cluster contigs based on BH-tSNE coordinates (or any other embedding method that you have used), coverage and (optionally) taxonomy
+Bin contigs based on embedded k-mer coordinates, coverage and (optionally) taxonomy
 #.
 Accept clusters that are estimated to be over 20% complete and 95% pure based on single-copy marker genes.
 These are default papameteres and can be altered to suit your needs.
 Completeness can be altered using the ``--completeness`` flag and purity using the ``--purity`` flag
 #.
 Unclustered contigs leftover will be re-clustered until no more acceptable clusters are yielded

-If you include a taxonomy table Autometa will attempt to further partition the data based on ascending taxonomic specificity (i.e. in the order phylum, class, order, family, genus, species) when clustering unclustered contigs from a previous attempt.
+If you include a taxonomy table Autometa will attempt to further partition the data based on ascending taxonomic specificity (i.e. in the order superkingdom, phylum, class, order, family, genus, species) when binning unbinned contigs from a previous attempt.
 We found that this is mainly useful if you have a highly complex metagenome (lots of species), or you have several related species at similar coverage level.

 Use the following command to run the binning: